i-sergienko/i-sergienko.github.io/src/assets/posts/golang-operator-tutorial.md

   To push an image, you obviously need an image registry, so if you only plan to use the app locally, skip this step.
 * Deploy the application to your Kubernetes cluster by running `make deploy`.
 This command will also use the previously exported `$IMG` environment variable, so make sure it's exported when you run the command.
   The command will do the following:
   1. Render all the k8s manifest templates in the `config/` - that includes a dedicated `Namespace` for the app, the `CustomResourceDefinition`, the app `Deployment` and all the necessary roles/cluster roles and bindings.
+Note that all of the resource names will be prefixed with the project name (which happens to be `banana-operator-golang` in this tutorial), and the project name is the same as name of the directory in which we've generated it.
   2. Apply the rendered templates to your k8s cluster using your local `~/.kube/config` file.
 So make sure your `kubectl` is pointing at the correct cluster, if your local config contains credentials for mulltiple clusters.

 If you need to "undeploy" the Controller app and the CRDs, just run `make undeploy` - this will once again render the `config/` templates and delete the rendered resources from your cluster using `kubectl delete`.